kreteshq/kretes/README.md

 Huncwot determines the preferred response format from either the HTTP `Accept` header or `format` query string parameter, submitted by the client.
-The `format` query parameter takes precendence over the HTTP `Accept` header.
+The `format` query parameter takes precedence over the HTTP `Accept` header.

 Based on the preferred format, you can construct actions that handle several possibilities at once using just the JavaScript's `switch` statement - no